aument-lang/aument/docs/architecture.md

 ### The bytecode

 A program in the VM is represented by bytecode.
-Bytecode in aulang's VM is a flat array containing 32-bit operations, which generally has the following form:
+Bytecode in aulang's VM is a flat byte array containing 32-bit operations, which has the following form:

 ```
 [ code (1 byte) ] [ code-specific data (3 byte) ]
 ```

 Where the `code` byte tells the virtual machine what operation to do (add, subtract, call a function, ...).

+Like a real machine, aulang's VM has a program counter, it starts at zero and it points to the current instruction being processed.

 #### `OP_EXIT`